Idiyappam: History

 According to food historian K. T. Achaya, idiyappam, appam, idli, dosa and vada were known during ancient Tamil country the 1st century AD, as per references in the Sangam literature.
-Lokopakara (1025 CE) cookbook in Kannada language also mentions a method of making shavige and the mold-presser used for it.
+The Lokopakara (1025 AD) cookbook in Kannada also mentions a method of making shavige and the mold-presser used for it.

 Distribution

-Idiyappam is a culinary speciality throughout the Indian states of Tamil Nadu, Kerala, Karnataka and the country of Sri Lanka.The name idiyappam derives from Tamil.
+Idiyappam is a culinary speciality throughout the Indian states of Tamil Nadu, Kerala, Karnataka and the country of Sri Lanka.
+The name idiyappam derives from Tamil.
 The Tamil word 'Idi' together forms the name Idiyappam.
-The dish is also, frequently, called as noolappam or noolputtu, originating from the Tamil word nool, meaning string or thread.
+The dish is also, frequently, called as nool appam or nool puttu, originating from the Tamil word nool, meaning string or thread.
 In Karnataka, it is known as Ottu Shavige in Kannada and it is also termed semige or semé da addae in Tulu in Mangalore and Udupi.
 In Maharashtra it is known as Shirvale.
 In Karnataka distinction between Ottu Shavige (unbroken shavige) and shavige is made based on different recipes.
 In Mangalore and Udupi it is eaten with Tuluva chicken or fish curry, and a coconut milk dish called rasayana.
-It is also a common breakfast item in Malaysia, Singapore, and night snack in Indonesia where it is called Puttu Mayam, typically served with brown sugar and grated coconut.
+It is also a common breakfast item in Malaysia, Singapore (especially among the Peranakan Chinese), and night snack in Indonesia where it is called putu mayam, typically served with brown palm sugar and grated coconut.